dotnet/vblang/proposals/overload-resolution-priority.md

 Attributes encountered on these locations in metadata effectively will have no impact in VB code.

-Reporting an error might be a breaking change because VB allowed the attribute at any location before.

 ### Langversion Behavior

+Overload Resolution process does not perform filtering by ***overload_resolution_priority*** in VB < 17.13.
+No errors or warnings issued by the Overload Resolution process due to the fact that ***overload_resolution_priority*** was ignored in this case.

-Should a langversion errors be issued when `OverloadResolutionPriorityAttribute` is applied?
+By analogy with C#, a langversion errors is issued when `OverloadResolutionPriorityAttribute` is applied in VB < 17.13.

-Reporting the error might be a breaking change because VB allowed the attribute in the previous version.